yatsukha/yl/README.md

   2. Functions were rewritten to use references instead of copy.
 This yielded very small performance gains.
 Obviously the compiler was very good at optimizing value based arguments passing.
   3. The main bottleneck after 2. was returning copies of expressions, which mostly revolved around copying lists with __heavy__ children.
 I rewrote everything so that a single pool resource is used with shared pointers, this resulted in at least a 4x speedup.
   4. The program still spent a large amount of its runtime indexing into an unordered hash table with a string.
 I somewhat mitigated this by having a really fast and dumb hash function that just xors the first two chars in the string.
+  5. Optimized tail recursion by adding `tail-rec` function written in predef that transforms a tail recursive function to return to a trampolining function, rather than to recurse.
+This did not speed up recursive functions, however, it prevented stack overflows.

 ## Future work